The Fixed Sub-Center: A Better Way to Capture Data Complexity: Experiments

 \subsection{Mini-ImageNet and Caltech-256}

-In this section, we evaluate the performance of our method using top-1 accuracy on Mini-ImageNet and Caltech -256.
+In this section, we evaluate the performance of our method using top-1 and top-5 accuracy on Mini-ImageNet and Caltech -256.
 For both datasets, we follow the standard testing protocols.
-The classification performance of different losses under the same training conditions is listed in Table \ref{classF-table}.
+The classification performance of different losses under the same training conditions is listed in Table \ref{Mini-ImageNet (Top-1 and Top-5)} and Table \ref{Caltech-256 (Top-1 and Top-5)}.

 The results show that F-SC outperforms other losses under the same experimental settings.
 Specifically, on the Mini-ImageNet, F-SC achieves a noticeable performance gain of 1.07\% compared to SoftTriple and has more improvements compared to other SoftMax variants.
 On the Caltech-256 dataset, F-SC also achieves better performance than other methods.
-On the Mini-ImageNet and Caltech-256 dataset, the performance of SoftMax surpasses that of the Triplet.
-This is because SoftMax reduces the challenge of sampling triplets \cite{qian2019softtriple}.
 Additionally, using only center loss has essentially no effect on model performance.
-Compared to SoftTriple, F-SC improves the performance by 2.45\% on top-1.
+Compared to SoftTriple, the performance of F-SC on top-1 is improved by 1.07\% and 0.58\%, respectively.
 This shows that F-SC can depict the inherent structure of data better.